hiriethart/IMGE230/Project-1-Treatment.md

-#Venatici
+# Venatici

-##I. High Concept
+## I. High Concept

    Gather Stardust and avoid enemy fire in this celestial bullet hell.

-##II.
+## II.
 Genre

-   _Gameplay Genre_ - Bullet Hell
+   _ Gameplay Genre _ - Bullet Hell

-##III.
+## III.
 Platform

    Browser

-##IV.
+## IV.
 Story

     Each level represents a start in the constalltion map, players will progress through the level and gather Stardust to empower that star.

-##V. Esthetics
+## V. Esthetics

-  +_Graphics Style_ - Cartoonish/Silhouette
+  + _ Graphics Style _ - Cartoonish/Silhouette
-  +_Sound_ - Ambient
+  + _ Sound _ - Ambient

   SFX on:
     +player bullet fired